MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel_Defender.md

     >**Note:** It could take up to five minutes for the indicator to appear.

-1. Scroll the results to the right to see the DomainName column.
-You can also run the following KQL statement to just see the DomainName column.
+1. Scroll the results to the right to see the ObservableValue column.
+You can also run the following KQL statement to just see the ObservableValue column.

     ```KQL
     ThreatIntelIndicators
-    | project DomainName
+    | project ObservableValue
     ```

-### Task 6: Configure log retention
+### Task 3: Configure log retention

 In this task, you'll change the retention period for the SecurityEvent table.